jaakkoiot/TACTCON-9000/README.md

-# Contact information & address manager, "TACTCON-9000"
+# Contact information & address manager: "TACTCON-9000"

 TACTCON9000 is a C++ application that helps users manage their contacts on the personal computer with a user-friendly interface.
 Contacts hold information about the name,